 - Storage tube that keeps rods and connector organized

-- Point on rod ends not very sharp so pushing into hard ground can be a challenge
+- The points on the rods’ ends are not very sharp so pushing them into hard ground can be a challenge

 Some folks might argue that a golfer could just use one of his clubs to ensure proper alignment.
 I have personally found this to be a bad idea for a couple of reasons.

 - On multiple occasions, I have accidentally nearly stepped on clubs using them for alignment.
 A lot more expensive than alignment sticks

 - I can’t easily create a 90-degree angle with two clubs, which I can accomplish with the Elixir sticks and connector

 - I do not like the look of the club’s tapering shaft when I am setting my alignment